bdkuhman/styleguide/README.md

 The expected input follows the form `./styleguide <opcode> <filepath>`

 `-v` : verbose
-  reports on all error and warnings.
-Warning *may* not be errors and are prone to give false positives, but hey, better safe than sorry, right?
+  reports on all errors and warnings.
+Warnings *may* not be errors and are prone to give false positives, but hey, better safe than sorry, right?

   `-s` : suppress warnings
-  reports on finding which are likely to be errors, but still may give false positives
+  reports on findings which are likely to be errors, but still may give false positives

 `filepath`  : accepts all filetypes but will give useless responses for non-ascii files